moay/server-for-symfony-flex/docs/topics/configuration.md

 # Configuration

 The server comes well configured but the configuration can be tweaked.
-You should set your private recipes repo, all other options are otional.
+You should set your private recipes repo, all other options are optional.

 In order to change the configuration, alter the file `/config/services.yaml`.

 ### Private recipes repo

 Your private recipes repo must be a git repo.
-It must be available for git.
-In order to set it up, set this parameter:
+It must be available via git, so it should be either a public repo or you should ensure that your server has access to it, probably by setting up some sort of SSH keys.
+In order to make the server use your repo, set this parameter:

     recipe_repo_private: The url to your private recipe repo

+After changing the configuration, you'll need to update the repos.
+Whenever you change the repo entirely, it is recommended to completely reset the private repo by executing the command `php bin/console recipes:reset private`.

+Read more about these commands [here](commands.md).

 ### Official endpoint configuration options